brugr9/UEPluginIntegrationTool/README.md

 ## 3. Demo

-Usually, the PUB-SUB pattern is used to connect endpoints of distributed systems whose applications usually run on different machines.
-For the demo, two endpoints are in the same application for simplicity's sake &ndash; so both the ZeroMQ PUB socket and the ZeroMQ SUB socket are here in the level named Map_PubSub_Demo.
+Usually, the PUB-SUB pattern is used to connect several endpoints of distributed systems whose applications run on different machines.
+For the demo, we have endpoints in the same application for simplicity's sake &ndash; a ZeroMQ PUB socket and a ZeroMQ SUB socket are here in a level named Map_PubSub_Demo.

 In the content browser enable the listing of plugin folders by checking `Settings > Show Engine Content`.
 Find and navigate to folder 'Integration Tool Content'.
 The folder 'Demo' provides with three Blueprints BP_CubeCyan, BP_CubeYellow and BP_CubeGreen as well as with the level named Map_PubSub_Demo.